honestjs/website/docs/components/guards.md

 }
 ```

+## Execution Order

+When multiple guards are applied to a route, they are executed in the following order:

+1. Global Guards
+2. Controller-Level Guards
+3. Handler-Level Guards

+If multiple guards are applied at the same level (e.g., `@UseGuards(GuardA, GuardB)`), they are executed in the order they are listed.
+The request is denied if any guard returns `false`.

 ## Role-Based Access Control

 Guards are ideal for implementing role-based access control (RBAC).
-You can create a `Roles` decorator to associate
-roles with specific handlers, and a `RolesGuard` to check for those roles.
+You can create a `Roles` decorator to associate roles with specific handlers, and a `RolesGuard` to check for those roles.

 **1. Create a `Roles` decorator:**